gallettilance/gallettilance.github.io/final_project.md

  The `README.md` in your project repo is the final report (reuse anything you want from the midterm report).

  You must include the following:
-  - How to build and run the code (Include this first so we know how to reproduce your results).
+  - **How to build and run the code (Include this first so we know how to reproduce your results).
   There should be a `makefile` that installs all dependencies and builds the code.
+This is the most important part.**
   - Include test code and a GitHub workflow that runs the test code.
   Just test a few things you think are important - no need to overdo it on the testing front, since that’s not the focus of the project.
   - Visualizations of data (interactive visualizations are highly encouraged).